GillesZunino/Dockerized-Photon/README.md

 Exit Games currently provides two versions of Photon: a cloud-based service and a self-hosted server.
 This repo shows one way to run the self-hosted server as a Windows Docker container.
 It configures the `LoadBalancing` (`Master` and `GameServer`) Photon application, forwards all [default Photon self-hosted server ports](https://doc.photonengine.com/en-us/pun/v2/connection-and-authentication/tcp-and-udp-port-numbers) and turns performance counters on.

 **NOTE**: Exit Games Photon is not free software.
-At the time of writting, Exit Games offers an evaluation version of Photon Self Hosted Server limited to 20 simultaneous users.
+At the time of writting, Exit Games offers an evaluation version of Photon Self Hosted Server limited to 20 concurrent connected users.

 # Setup
 1. Clone this repository in a convenient location, perhaps C:\DockerizedPhoton.
 We will call this location `<repo root>`,
 2. Download [Exit Games Photon Server SDK 4.0.29.11263](https://dashboard.photonengine.com/download/photon-server-sdk_v4-0-29-11263.exe) or later.
 Other versions of Photon Server SDKs are available on the [Exit Games download page](https://www.photonengine.com/en-US/sdks#serverserver) (Exit Games login required),
-3. Extract the SDK in a directory called Photon.
+3. Extract the Photon SDK in a directory called Photon.
 The directory structure should be as follows:
     ```
         <repo root>
             | .dockerignore